 Biofeedback can treat stress symptoms, headaches, migraines, urinary incontinence, post-traumatic stress disorder (PTSD), chronic pain, and mental health conditions.
 Biofeedback therapy can also be used to improve decision-making, induce relaxation, and cause the body to raise or lower temperature or heart rate at will, among many other potential applications.

 Who Developed Biofeedback?

-Elements of biofeedback have been used for centuries to regulate the body and mind, including practices like meditation and yoga.
-Modern usage and application of biofeedback began in the late 19th century when scientists began to develop theories concerning bodily homeostasis and the regulation of minute bodily functions, like small muscle movements, breathing, and heart rate.
+Biofeedback elements have been used for centuries in treating the body and mind, including practices like meditation and yoga.
+Modern usage and application of biofeedback began in the late 19th century when scientists began developing theories concerning bodily homeostasis and managing minute bodily functions, like muscle movements, breathing, and heart rate.

 In the 1960s, interest in the potential uses of biofeedback increased, with the Biofeedback Research Society formed in 1969.
-Biofeedback was influenced by several different areas of study in science and medicine, including physics, behavioral psychology, human biology, and more.
-Biofeedback also gained popularity as many people came to an increasing understanding of the connection between the body and the mind.
+Biofeedback was influenced by several different areas of study in science and medicine, including physics, behavioral psychology, and human biology.
+It also gained popularity as many people came to an increasing understanding of the connection between the body and the mind.

 Throughout the late 20th and early 21st centuries, research on the potential applications of biofeedback has continued, incorporating new technologies and scientific techniques to better study the relationship between body and mind.
-Technologies such as EEGs and other measuring devices allow scientists and medical professionals to gather more detailed information about the body, and for patients to interpret the signals these machines receive from the body in real-time.
-Today, the study and application of biofeedback is a thriving discipline in the study of psychology and physiology.
+Technologies such as electroencephalograms (EEGs) and other measuring techniques can allow scientists and medical professionals to gather more detailed information about the body.
+They also allow patients to interpret the signals these machines receive from the body in real-time.

 How Biofeedback Works